 I had heard that a pilot remembers their first solo for life, and to ensure that I never forget it, I recorded the experience with my action cam.
 To be honest, I didn’t have time to worry at all since I was extremely busy with flying the airplane and making it right.

-I heard that one remembers it for the rest of life.
-I recorded it with my action cam, just in case.
-To be honest, I felt that I had not have time for worrying: checklists, runup, taxiing, before takeoff checklist, full power, acceleration, pitching up a little bit, acceleration, rotation, acceleration in a ground effect, climbing, brakes, after takeoff checklist, trim, climbing some more, flaps, trim, climbing, turn, one more turn just before this village, level off, power cruise, trim, before landing checklist, radio call, carb heat, turn before red building, maintaining altitude, reduce power keeping level attitude, speed for flaps, flaps 10, trim, check traffic on final, turn to final, flaps 20, nose down, radio call, flare, keeping nose up, keeping nose up, keeping nose up, keeping nose up, keeping nose up….
-Touchdown.
-Nice and smooth touchdown.
-Full power, carb heat off, flaps 10, acceleration, and do everything one more time except full stop instead of touch-n-go.
+It looked like a kaleidoscope of events and procedures.
+Checklists, runup, taxiing, before takeoff checklist, full power, acceleration, pitching up a little bit, acceleration, rotation, acceleration in a ground effect, climbing, brakes, after takeoff checklist, trim, climbing some more, flaps, trim, climbing, turn, one more turn just before this village, level off, power cruise, trim, before landing checklist, radio call, carb heat, turn before the red building, maintaining altitude, reducing power keeping level attitude, speed for flaps, flaps 10, trim, checking traffic on final, turn to final, flaps 20, nose down, radio call, flare, keeping nose up, keeping nose up, keeping nose up, keeping nose up, keeeeeeeping nose up….
+Gentle touchdown.
+Full power, carb heat off, flaps 10, acceleration, and doing everything one more time except the second time it was a full stop, rather than a touch-and-go.

 After landing, I couldn’t help but smile all day long =)